 The Corporation receives operating income through Portage County.
 This money represents the penalties and interest on current unpaid and delinquent property taxes once these taxes are paid.
-Pursuant to ORC 321.263, these penalty and interest monies are collected by the County when taxes are paid and then are paid to the Corporation upon the Corporation's written request.
+Pursuant to ORC 321.263, these penalty and interest monies are collected by the County when taxes are paid and then are paid to the Corporation.